rafaelmoczalla/mta-nf/README.md

 MTA-NF
 ======

 MTA-NF is a Multiple Sequence Alignment pipeline to align multiple guide-tree variations for the same input sequences, evaluating the alignments obtained and selecting the best one as result.
-MTA method can be applied to any progressive method that accepts guide trees as an input parameter (in this version accepts T-Coffee and ClustalW).
+MTA method can be applied to any progressive method that accepts guide trees as an input parameter (in this version accepts T-Coffee, ClustalW and ClustalO).
 In addition, the method also allows different evaluation metrics to select the best multiple guide trees (sp, normd).
 The aim is to find a variation of the original tree that provides a more accurate alignment than the original one produced.
 MTA-NF is implemented using the [Nextflow](http://www.nextflow.io) framework.

 Quick start